Crews called to clear chemical spill on I-10 in Lafayette after 18-wheeler overturns

 LAFAYETTE - Crews closed part of I-10 after an 18-wheeler overturned and spilled a chemical onto the roadway early Monday morning.

-According to KATC, the crash before 3 a.m. on the Ambassador Caffery eastbound off-ramp in Lafayette.
-The crash forced police to close I-10 between I-49 and Scott.
+According to KATC, the crash happened before 3 a.m. on the Ambassador Caffery eastbound off-ramp in Lafayette.
+The crash forced police to close I-10 between I-49 and Scott eastbound.

+HAZ MAT: I-10 E is shut down in Lafayette after truck overturns and spills an unknown chemical.
+Traffic is diverted at LA 93 in Scott. pic.twitter.com/4zty6uoyL7— Ashley Frugé WBRZ (@ashleywbrz) May 20, 2019

 Fire officials say the truck was carrying an alcohol mixed product at the time of the crash.
 At this time, authorities say the leak has been contained.
 I-10 West was closed immediately after the crash, but is now open.